Bed and Breakfast in Ontario: Tips from a local travel writer to find the best deals to suit your needs.

 Friendly – Your "hosts" are not just hired “staff”.
 They own these homes and tend to be very proud of their property, their service AND their community.
 So they're great sources of local information, as are the other guests that you'll probably meet over breakfast.
 If you're looking for an authentic experience, what better way than to stay with a local family?

 Breakfast is a pretty broad term.
 In some B and Bs, the owners are excellent cooks and prepare hot meals.
-(A warning, though: At Casa Dizon in Orillia my three-course gourmet breakfasts made it very difficult to adjust to life at home again!)
 In other B and Bs, the breakfast is basic – just cereals, fruits, muffins, yoghurts, etc.

 Your bed and breakfast in Ontario may also set aside a living room with television and seating area for reading, or a porch area for relaxing, as well as many other house amenities.
 Some provide televisions in the guest rooms as well.